deannakim/MOTOPROTOCOL_Journey/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature Request
-about: Propose new features or enhancements to improve the MOTO PROTOCOL SPL Token Project.
+about: Propose enhancements to improve the MOTO PROTOCOL SPL Token Project
-title: "[FEATURE] "
+title: '[FEATURE REQUEST] '
 labels: enhancement
-assignees: ""
+assignees: ''
 ---

 ## Is your feature request related to a problem?
-Please describe the issue or limitation you are encountering in detail.
-For example, if you feel that the current token creation, metadata management, or DEX listing process could be improved, explain what specific challenges or inefficiencies exist.
+Describe the issue or limitation you’re facing with the MOTO PROTOCOL SPL Token Project.
+For example:
+- "Manual updates to `config.ts` TOKEN_ADDRESS after minting are error-prone."
+- "Metadata errors (`NotEnoughBytesError`) lack clear diagnostics."
+- "No automated tests for token operations."

 ## Describe the solution you'd like
-Outline the feature or enhancement you wish to see implemented.
-Describe how it would work and the benefits it would bring to the project.
-Examples might include:
+Outline the feature or enhancement you’d like to see.
+Examples aligned with the project:
-- An integrated dashboard for marketing automation.
-- Enhanced tools for managing liquidity pools and automated market making.
-- Improved error reporting and debugging tools for token metadata updates.
+- **Automated Config Updates:** A script that updates `config.ts` TOKEN_ADDRESS post-minting.
+- **Enhanced Metadata Tools:** A CLI tool to validate and preview metadata before deployment.
+- **Test Suite:** Automated Jest tests for `check-balance.ts` and `transfer-tokens.ts`.
+Explain how it works and its benefits (e.g., "Reduces manual errors, saves time").

 ## Describe alternatives you've considered
-Detail any alternative solutions or features you have explored.
-Explain why these alternatives did not fully address the problem and why your proposed solution is a better fit.
+Detail other solutions you’ve explored and why they’re insufficient.
+Examples:
+- "Manual `config.ts` edits work but are tedious and error-prone."
+- "Using Mainnet for metadata testing was considered but too costly for Devnet focus."
+- "Checked existing Metaplex CLI tools, but they lack TypeScript integration."

 ## Additional context
-Add any other context, screenshots, or links to related documentation that could help illustrate your feature request.
-This may include:
-- Links to external resources or similar projects.
-- Mockups or diagrams.
+Provide supporting details to illustrate your request:
+- **Affected Scripts:** [e.g., `mint-test-tokens.ts`]
+- **External Resources:** [e.g., link to Metaplex docs]
+- **Mockups/Screenshots:** [e.g., a sample CLI output]
-- Any other supporting information.
+- Any other info (e.g., "Inspired by Solana Cookbook automation examples").